 If you’d like to make a donation, download our: printable donation form in pdf format.

 Throughout the city, bronze tablets mark historic sites in the city.
 They interpret the history connected with Medford’s old industries, local celebrities and culture as they were understood in the 1990s.
-Some recent discoveries have been made to reframe some of these narratives.
+Some recent discoveries have been made that requires re-framing some of these incorrect narratives.
+See more about this initiative here.

 In recent years, the Society has been active in cataloging and preserving our collections.
 We are also slowly modernizing our headquarters on Governors Avenue, which now celebrates 100 years.
 We also sponsor historic bicycle tours, give presentations to school-age youth; holding regular meetings with talks on the city’s history; and continue to preserve our collection of Civil War photographs.